An animal adoption makes a unique and alternative gift.

-Tigers are ‘stalk and ambush’ predators.
-They use their markings to stay hidden in long grass and vegetation (camouflage) to get as close as they can to their prey before they attack and try to catch their meal.
+Tigers are ‘stalk and ambush’ hunters.
+They try to get as close as possible to their prey before making a sudden dash to overtake it.

 The tiger is the only big cat with stripes and no two tigers have the same stripe pattern.

 Tigers use their carnassial teeth like blades to slice meat from their kills.
 Their rough tongue is covered in pointy papillae to help them rasp meat from bones.

 We are facing our toughest challenge to date and our road to recovery will be long.

 You can help us through these difficult times...

 We visited Marwell Zoo for the Junior Zookeeper Experience, and would 100% recommend it!
 The children get such a unique, hands-on experience with the animals, and the staff are brilliant.
 An amazing day... we can't wait to come back soon!Junior keeper guest, 23rd January 2020